 Light was shining through the trunks ahead: the forest road.
 He could see where the trees ended.
 Radyn burst from the forest.
 And froze.

 For a moment he just stood there, gaping, his mind grappling with the implications of what he saw.
 The star had vanished, completely.
 But that wasn’t the only thing that had disappeared.

 So had nighttime.
 It was suddenly day.
 The sky beamed a clear and unbroken blue.
-Daylight stung Radyn’s eyes, which only moments before had looked up at starry heavens.
-The moon had departed, replaced by a golden sun.
+Daylight stung Radyn’s eyes, which only moments before had looked up at the starry heavens.
+The moon had departed, replaced by the sun.